UK recovery may be kiss of death for some 'zombie' firms

 At Reuters' request, the group analysed the accounts of all companies registered in Britain and identified more than 227,000 that are in negative equity - a technical measure of insolvency which is the business equivalent of homeowners whose mortgage debt is bigger than the value of their property.

-Company Watch found these companies in the UK have a combined negative worth of just under 70 billion pounds.
+Company Watch found these companies in the UK have a combined negative worth of just under 70 billion pounds ($110 billion).
 Business services, construction and media are the areas with the heaviest liabilities, according to the analysis.

 Many of the firms will have shareholders who are ready to support them, but Company Watch economic models predict that, over the next three years, around a quarter will be unable to repay their debt.
 That is equivalent to a liability of 17 billion pounds, equal to about 1 percent of annual GDP.